Singular to plural in Italian

 - Un paio di pantaloni.
 (A pair of trousers)

 Italian individual and collective nouns

 Most of the nouns in Italian are individual.
 This means they indicate only one element when grammatically singular.

 Nevertheless, there are nouns that are collective: they indicate more than one element or a group when grammatically singular.

 Although they exist both in singular and plural, some nouns can be both collective or individual depending on the context.

 - La banda rossa dei pantaloni.
-(The yellow band of the trousers.)
+(The red band of the trousers.)

 - La banda dei musicisti.
 (The group of musicians.)

 The distinction between countable and uncountable nouns in Italian is the same as in English.